MarkusMusch/bot/README.md

 portfolio = initialize_portfolio(markets, live=False)
 ```
-The only difference to setting up a live trading portfolio is that we set the live parameter to ```False``` when initializing the portfolio and not calling the trade function that initiate the scheduler for live trading.
+The only difference to setting up a live trading portfolio is that we set the live parameter to ```False``` when initializing the portfolio and not calling the trade function that initiates the scheduler for live trading.

 <p align="center">
   <img src="https://github.com/MarkusMusch/bot/blob/main/images/portfolio_backtest.png">